Ursus arctos horribilis

 The grizzly bear is a massive animal with an elevated forehead and humped shoulders.
 Its coat color ranges from off-white, tan, yellow, brown to black.
 The name grizzly comes from the grizzled-gold coloration on the tips of the fur as the bear matures.

-A female grizzly bear will nurse her cubs in the den until they reach 20 pounds.
+A female grizzly bear will nurse her cubs in the den until they are 2-3 years of age.

 A grizzly bear is able to smell food that is miles away, and its sense of smell is even better than that of a hound dog.